swup/fragment-plugin/README.md

           from: "/user/:user", // can also be a string for simple cases
           to: "/user/:user",
           fragments: [".user-overlay__content"],
-          // if we omit the name, this rule won't be animatable using CSS },
+          // if we omit the name, this rule be applied immediately, without animation },
         // ...
       ],